hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 5 3 3 3 3 1 4 1 5
-Weapons/Armour: The Pack Servants may be equipped with weapons and armour chosen from the Henchmen equipment list.
+Weapons/Armor: The Pack Servants may be equipped with weapons and armor chosen from the Henchmen equipment list.

 0-5 Wolf Rats